ryanmitchell/docs-1/content/collections/pages/building-a-widget.md

 php please make:widget LocalWeather
 ```

-This will automagically create a class in `app/Widgets` and a Blade view in `resources/views/widgets`.
+This will automagically create a class in `app/Widgets` and a Vue component in `resources/js/components/widgets`.

-The PHP class is responsible for returning the view and the view is responsible for what the user sees on the page.
+The PHP class is responsible for returning the Vue component:

 ```php
 // app/Widgets/LocalWeather.php